-Most summer squash require 50 to 65 frost free days to mature.
+Most summer squashes require 50 to 65 frost-free days to mature.
 That means you can safely plant squash in the last week or two of spring.
-Winter squashes take a bit longer: 60 to 100 frost free days to mature.
+Winter squashes take a bit longer: 60 to 100 frost-free days to mature.
 You can still sow winter squash seeds in late spring and get to harvest before the first frost in most regions.

 Tender summer squash can be eaten raw or cooked.
-If you got an early start on your squash this year, you may already be adding sliced raw young squash to salads.
+If you got an early start on your squash this year, you might already add sliced raw young squash to salads.
 Winter squashes are drier and more fibrous than summer squashes.
 Winter squashes are harvested when fully ripe and require cooking.
 Get them growing before the official start of summer arrives.

 The requirements for planting and growing summer and winter squashes are the same except for the time required to harvest.

 Squash growing quick tips

 - Site: Squash requires full sun, warm weather, and good air circulation to mature.
 Squash grows best in growing zones 3-10.
 If your growing season is short, choose a bush variety squash that will mature more quickly.

 - Soil: Plant squash in humus-rich, well-drained soil; work in organic compost in the autumn before planting or spread compost in the growing bed during the growing season.
 Bush-type varieties can be grown in containers.